MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/styles.md

 ---
-title: "Styles"
+title: "Xamarin.Forms Text Styles"
-description: "Style text in Xamarin.Forms" ms.prod: xamarin ms.assetid: 57C0CFD6-A568-46B8-ADA1-BF25681893CF
-ms.technology: xamarin-forms
+description: "This article explains how to styling text in Xamarin.Forms applications.
+Styles can be defined once and used by many views, but a style can only be used with views of one type." ms.prod: xamarin ms.assetid: 57C0CFD6-A568-46B8-ADA1-BF25681893CF ms.technology: xamarin-forms